cretz/go-wasm-bake/README.md

 * Saved ~17% of the file size (2,445,309 bytes to 2,022,376 bytes)
 * Skipped over 4,205,101 instructions pre-`main.main` instructions (not all are executable instructions of course)
 * Skipped over and removed code for 13 package init functions
-* Took 11,649 instances of a common 9-insn pattern and changed each to a 2-insn call (i.e. un-inlined)
+* Took 11,649 instances of a common 9-insn pattern and changed each to a 2-insn call (i.e. inline expansion)

 Measurements have not been done on the following and would be welcomed by anyone willing to do them: